sindresorhus/pure/readme.md

 ## Getting started

+- Submodule this repo or download `pure.zsh`.
-- Download `pure.zsh` or submodule this repo.
-Submodule recommended as it makes it easy to keep it up to date.
+  *Submodule is recommended as it makes it easy to keep it up to date.*
 - In your `.zshrc` add any of the below options, then import pure `. path/to/pure.zsh`.